abdsamadf/HTMLPortfolio/README.md

 # HTMLPortfolio
 This is a simple but responsive HTML Portfolio project.

+## Get Started

+Click on this [link](https://htmlportfolio.netlify.com) to see the website **or** you can download or clone the project, and loading up the index.html file in your browser.

 ## Create Your Own Simple Portfolio
 Create your own simple portfolio in six easy steps.
 * Modify the page title and description.